-Starting up business in China can be daunting and frequently overhwleming, expect that people; friends, business competitors and customers alike, will offer you their words of wisdom, their experiences and informed advice (often, one contradicting the other).
-There are a vast number of articles available that express ‘know how’, with little – if any – attention in regards to clear solutions that new businesses will face in the colossal arena of Chinese business.
+Starting up business in China can be daunting and frequently overwhelming, expect that people; friends, business competitors and customers alike, will offer you their words of wisdom, their experiences and informed advice (often, one contradicting the other).
+There are a vast number of articles available that express ‘know how’, with little – if any – attention in regard to clear solutions that new businesses will face in the colossal arena of Chinese business.

 New Businesses in China

 Business in China is a succession of problems and solutions.
-Obstacles will fly at you from all directions and they may even knock you down, planning and implementing the best solutions may yield outstanding benefits for your newly operating business in the world’s most lucrative market.
+Obstacles will fly at you from all directions, and they may even knock you down, planning and implementing the best solutions may yield outstanding benefits for your newly operating business in the world’s most lucrative market.

 Here is my pragmatic guide that will pave the road to success for new businesses braving the unfamiliar yet exciting Chinese market, highlighting frequent problems and their solutions.

 MAKING A BIG IMPACT IN A COST EFFECTIVE WAY

 It will come as no surprise that the Chinese market is gargantuan, fiercely competitive and most of all exceptionally rewarding if handled correctly.
 China has a population of 1.4 Billion, which is nearly double that of Europe and greater than the entirety of the western hemisphere.
 350 Million of those people are considered ‘relative middle class consumers’, these people have money, and they’re ready to spend.

 The problem is, how can you cost effectively make a big impact in huge market?